I Gymnasium Zagreb: History

 In 1860, the centralist policies of Alexander von Bach were abolished.
 Bach's reforms had forced all schools in the empire to conduct their lessons in the German language.
 Since 1860, classes have been conducted in Croatian.

 During Izidor Kršnjavi's education reforms of the early 1890s, the school began a process of modernization.
 A wide range of new buildings and facilities were constructed and the learning conditions of the school improved drastically.
 In 1895, during Emperor Franz Joseph visit to Zagreb, he officially opened the installations.
 Also, around this period, writer Franjo Bučar was introducing sports such as football, hockey, gymnastics, and fencing to the nation of Croatia.
 He encouraged the implementation of sport as a school subject, and thus it was implemented in the school.

 In 1895, the school moved to Roosevelt Square, into the building which now houses the Museum of Mimara.

 Six years later, 1901 marked the year of girls being allowed to take end-of-high school exams on-site, giving them the qualifications to be able to enrol in higher education.

-During the First World War, the school's building served as a military hospital, the actual institution temporarily re-locating to the site of an orphanage on Vladimir Nazor street.
+During the World War I, the school's building served as a military hospital, the actual institution temporarily re-locating to the site of an orphanage on Vladimir Nazor street.
 After the war finished, the students returned to Roosevelt Square.
 However, they could not use the full extent of the building for many years afterwards as it was also utilised for housing refugees who escaped Istria after its annexation by the Kingdom of Italy.

 On 26 May 1941, the students of the first gymnasium and all high-school students of Zagreb were required to congregate in the Maksimir Stadium and divide into groups based on ethnicity, an attempt by the newly instated Independent State of Croatia (NDH) to ethnically segregate the city.
 However, those who were Croatian did not comply and walked over to stand with the Jewish and Serbian minorities.
 The school also suffered heavily in the 1944 bombing of Zagreb.